Fiona-T/world-happiness-data/README.md

 8. As a visiting user, I want to see the list of available countries so that I can ensure to choose a country from the list.

 ### Design
-*Note:* Since the application runs in the terminal, there is no design of the user interface.
+*Note:* Since the application runs in the terminal, there is no design of the user interface as such.

 The deployed application runs in a mock terminal on Heroku in order to demonstrate the project, the design of the mock terminal is built into the template provided by Code Institute.